 You can prepare your hedgehog bath in a clean sink or tub.

 Keep in mind that hedgehogs do tend to relieve themselves during a bath, so you may want to avoid a sink where food is prepared.

-You can also disinfect the tub or sink after the process, and it will be perfectly safe for normal use again.
+You can also disinfect the tub or sink after the process, and it will be perfectly safe for regular use again.

 How do I prepare the bath?